elemental/elemental-web/source/doc-dev/intro.rst

 * Sign-based Lyapunov/Ricatti/Sylvester solvers

-For the sake of objectivity: Elemental is primarily intended to be used from C++11, though interfaces to other languages, such as C, Fortran 90, and Python, are in various stages of development.
-ScaLAPACK and PLAPACK routines are currently significantly more straightforward to call from C and Fortran.
+For the sake of objectivity: Elemental is primarily intended to be used from C++11 or C, though interfaces to other languages, Fortran 90, Python, and R are in various stages of development.
+ScaLAPACK and PLAPACK routines are currently significantly more straightforward to call from Fortran.

 .. note::
-   At this point, the vast majority of Elemental's source code is in header files, so do not be surprised by the sparsity of the ``src/`` folder; please also look in ``include/``.
-There were essentially two reasons for moving as much of Elemental as possible into header files:

-   1. In practice, most executables only require a small subset of the library, so avoiding the overhead of compiling the entire library beforehand can be significant.
-On the other hand, if one naively builds many such executables with overlapping functionality, then the mainly-header approach becomes slower.
-   2. Though Elemental does not yet fully support computation over arbitrary fields, the vast majority of its pieces do.
+   Though Elemental does not yet fully support computation over arbitrary fields, the vast majority of its pieces do.
 Moving templated implementations into header files is a necessary step in the process and also allowed for certain templating techniques to exploited in order to simplify the class hierarchy.

 Dependencies
 ============